 Interpreting Neurotransmitter Test Results

-Interpreting neurotransmitter test results requires a nuanced understanding of the intricate balance within the central nervous system.
+Interpreting neurotransmitter test results requires understanding the balance within the central nervous system.
 Both high and low readings convey significant information.
-Elevated levels of neurotransmitters, such as serotonin, may indicate excessive stimulation or impaired reuptake mechanisms, potentially linked to anxiety or mania.
-Conversely, diminished levels may suggest inadequate neurotransmitter synthesis, contributing to conditions like depression.
-(9)Β
+Elevated levels of neurotransmitters, such as serotonin, may indicate excessive stimulation or impaired reuptake mechanisms, potentially linked to feelings of anxiety.
+Conversely, diminished levels may suggest inadequate neurotransmitter synthesis, contributing to mood changes.
+(9)

 Functional Medicine Approach to Mental Health